zewwow/Moonlight-V1/README.md

 Pros:
 - Your lazy ass doesnt have to make a Vape V4 config
-- thats the only pro I could think of
 - Weird AutoToxic messages (not  toxic)

 Cons: